 - The Chevaliers are typically Lawful, with a very strict Code of Honor and discipline.
-They favor heavy armor, swords, and direct fight.
+They favor heavy armor, swords, and direct combat.
 If good, they are most likely to be Paladins or Knights in Shining Armor; if evil, they will usually be Knight Templars or Noble Demons.

 - The Rogues, on the other hand, usually are Chaotic, prone to Combat Pragmatism and cunning (they may have a code of conduct as well, but it will usually be less strict than the Chevaliers').
 They favor light armor (if they wear armor at all), and will use daggers, knives, or other small weapons that are more reliable for stealth than an open fight.
 If evil, they will frequently be hired killers or some nebulous criminal organisation trying to scheme for domination.
 If good, they are most certainly Loveable Rogues, but expect people to not trust them as easily as Knights anyway.

-This trope is seen in many cultures and settings: in Japan, we have Samurai (Chevaliers) and Ninjas (Rogues); if magic is present in the setting, Chevaliers will often be an Anti-Magical Faction (though exceptions do exist) and Rogues are more likely than the Chevaliers to have access to mystic abilities; in nautical settings, the Rogues may be Pirates and the Navy the Chevaliers, and so on.
+This trope is seen in many cultures and settings: in Japan, we have Samurai (Chevaliers) and Ninjas (Rogues); if magic is present in the setting, Chevaliers will often be an Anti-Magical Faction (though exceptions do exist) and Rogues are more likely than the Chevaliers to have access to mystic abilities; in nautical settings, the Rogues may be Pirates and the Chevaliers are the Navy, and so on.

 See also Noble Male, Roguish Male, in which the Chevalier and the Rogue are on the same side instead of fighting against each other and Samurai Shinobi, in which the Samurai (Chevalier) and Ninja (Rogue) are combined into one by one character.